 Holding the utensils

 While holding your fork and knife for a cut, the two handles should be concealed by your palm.
-This is why the European style is also referred to as hidden handle.
+This is why the European style is also referred to as the hidden handle.
 Your index finger should rest at the blunt side (back) of the knife close to the handle and kept almost straight, while your remaining four fingers wrap around the handle; concealing it completely.
 This same principle is applied as you hold the fork.
 Here, you will face the prongs down.
 Your index finger rests at the back-side and head of the fork.
 Also, the end of both utensils should be touching the base of your palms.